 - Clotted specimen

-Submission of the completed Genetic Test Requisition Form containing clinical information is required, and submission of the completed Consent Form is recommended.
+Submission of completed Genetic Test Requisition Form containing clinical information is required, and submission of the completed Consent Form is recommended (but not required).

 This test is a full gene sequencing analysis of the KMT2D gene (previously known as MLL2 gene) that sequences the entire coding regions as well as intronic-exonic junctions of the KMT2D gene.